celo-org/docs/blog/02-03-2023-optimizing-gas-consumption-in-celo-smart-contracts-a-step-by-step-guide/optimizing-gas-consumption-in-celo-smart-contracts-a-step-by-step-guide.md

 ---
 title: Optimizing Gas Consumption in Celo Smart Contracts: A Step-by-Step Guide
 description: In this comprehensive tutorial, you will learn how to optimize your smart contracts on the Celo blockchain to consume less gas.
-You will gain a deep understanding of gas, the key metric for measuring the cost of executing a smart contract on the Celo network.
-Through hands-on examples and best practices, you will discover how to write more efficient code and minimize gas usage in your Celo dApps.
-Whether you're a seasoned blockchain developer or just starting out, this tutorial will equip you with the skills and knowledge to build scalable, cost-effective smart contracts on the Celo platform.

 authors: